 How to recycle toothbrushes?

+When it comes to know are plastic toothbrushes recyclable, we first know how to recycle it.
 As per the American dental association recommendations, we must change our toothbrushes every three or four months.
 Moreover, it depends on our oral healthcare.
 But it’s terrible news for the environment as toothbrushes are made up of hard plastic and nylon bristles, packed in plastic bags.
 Few manufacturers have found a way to recycle the old toothbrushes back into a useable product.
 For instance, Colgate has a tie-up with TerraCycle to recycle the unwanted toothbrushes, toothpaste tubes, dental floss containers, etc. for the process, one has to mail at the TerraCycle mail address using the instructions given on the website.
 Even the company named Preserve produces new consumer goods, including toothbrushes, out of recycled ones.

 Recycle of electric toothbrushes

 Electric toothbrushes contain Rechargeable Batteries, which are required to recycle.
 Rechargeable Batteries contain heavy metals like nickel, zinc, and cadmium that can be very damaging to the environment and human health.
 Many companies provide the facility to recycle electric toothbrushes even.

 Are plastic toothbrushes recyclable?
 The answer is Yes, the toothbrush is a complicated item that we collect for recycling as they are made up of three different materials.
 One is a plastic handle, the other is the soft bristles, and the third is a metal staple that holds the bristles in place.
 When these different components are separated from the toothbrush, metals are processed through standard recycling.
 The soft nylon and plastic components are shredded, cleaned, and pelletized for use in manufacturing items ranging from every small and large item.